I drafted this post in December, 2022 and published it in May, 2026. BC Health has since changed policy on cancer treatment coverage.

 The insight I’ve gained into the inadequacy of our basic public health care system adds to that trauma.
 My friend must reside in the Greater Vancouver area for minimum one year.
 My friend is lucky.
 He’s full status Plains Cree from One Arrow, Saskatchewan.
 We’re lucky.
 First Nations Health Authority will cover our accommodation and meals for three months.
 Then what?
 I’ve had conversations with social workers at the VGH, and have received an email from FNHA with a contact.
 I feel we are very fortunate.
 Blessed.

 I met folks in the hospital who had to sell property to pay for travel and accommodation expenses related to their bone marrow transplant.
-They rented a condo in West Van.
+They’d rented a condo in West Van.

-Another man with no prescription insurance with his cancer medication to pay for as a Day Patient.
+Another man has no prescription insurance to pay for his cancer medication as a Day Patient.
 His wife tells of a guy trying to get $8000/month for a crappy condo near the hospital.

 It seems by comparison, everything Lyle needs is covered – except of course a salary for a caregiver…though I’ve heard there are a few hours available to pay someone, if he is unable to do it himself.

 It’s been 2 months since his diagnosis.
 The first month was fraught with trauma after trauma.
 We had to give up a rental we’d booked to move into November 1.
-We’re lucky it was within the same building, and they planned to upgrade our current rental so hadn’t rented it and we were able to stay in it, at half the monthly rate, a much easier rate to manage.
+We’re lucky it was within the same building, and they planned to upgrade our current rental so hadn’t rented it and we were able to stay in it, the rent being half the monthly rate of the 2-bedroom, a much easier rate for me to manage.
+I took over the rent payments while staying with Lyle in Vancouver, so I’d have something to go home to…after.

 I feel lucky that we got an apartment in The Aboriginal Patients Lodge, a clean, secure building, with easy access to the hospital, downtown Vancouver, and bonus just a few steps from the Drive.